Throttle modulation: rolling on at corner exit

 Why it makes you faster

 Earlier full throttle.
 A clean roll-on lets you reach 100% throttle earlier in the corner exit than a stabbed throttle does.
-Earlier 100% throttle means a higher entry speed at the next braking zone — and a few km/h there is worth several tenths.
+Earlier 100% throttle means a higher entry speed at the next braking zone.

 Higher minimum speed.
-Rolling on from partial throttle before the apex (carrying speed) and ramping to 100% as you straighten gives a higher minimum corner speed than waiting and stabbing.
+Rolling on from partial throttle before the apex and ramping to 100% as you straighten gives a higher minimum corner speed than waiting and stabbing.

 Less rear instability.
 Stabbed throttle past peak lateral grip causes snap oversteer.
-The car destabilises, you correct, you correct the correction, and the next 100m is recovery instead of acceleration.
+The car destabilises, you correct, and the next 100m is recovery instead of acceleration.

 What PaceBoss can show you